waikarpranav/Generative-AI-Course/1.OBSIDIAN/01 - Python Basics/Notes.md.md

 - Infinite loops if using `while` incorrectly.
 `

-## 🗂️ Python Data Structures – Tuples
+## Lecture 8:🗂️ Python Data Structures – Tuples

 ### 📌 What are Tuples?
 - **Ordered, immutable collection** of items.